Halam01/LolStatsQueryV2-QtUi_Public/README.md

   The Champion Search bar is implemented using a Trie built ontop of a QtMap.
 By using this datastructure combined with a simple Depth First Search Algorithm, the search bar will automatically predict what champion you are searching for and narrow down the Champion List accordingly.

+ **UPDATE** 3/18/2017:
+  - Added Local Cache to speed up repeat search queries.
+  - Added Search History drop down menu, which pulls past queries from the local cache
+  - Created a predicate function for parsing the string data
-  Some Screenshots and Demos:
+  - added functions for clearing and updating the main display Some Screenshots and Demos:

   ![Alt text](/Screenshots/screen1.jpg?raw=true "screen1")